 - A: $3,000 a day, plus preparation, which is the standard hourly rate of $200/ hour.

 All testimony, travel, preparation fees and expenses must all be prepaid, seven business days in advance of the scheduled testimony.

 - Q: What is your hourly rate to provide testimony at trial?

-- A: $2,500 a day or a fraction of a day, plus preparation.
+- A: $3,000 a day or a fraction of a day, plus preparation.
 Once the trial is scheduled and travel begins to the site of the testimony, the $3,000 fee applies, all expenses and preparation fees apply.

 - Q: Please list any fees other than those stated above (E.g.: travel expenses, copy fees, etc.)

-- A: Actual travel expenses, that is, the actual cost of the hotel room, parking, airfare, rental car, will be charged.
-Driving to testify will be charged at the rate of $125 an hour, plus mileage, $.50 a mile.
+- A: Actual travel expenses, that is, the approximate cost of a hotel room, parking, airfare, rental car, fees.
+Driving to testify will be charged at the rate of $200 an hour, plus mileage, the Federal Government mileage rate applies.

-Per Diem will be $100 a day for all days on travel.
+Per Diem will be $100 a day for all days traveling

-Flying to testify will be charged at the rate of $125 an hour, door to door (until I reach the destination).
+Flying to testify will be charged at the rate of $200 an hour, door to door, to the destination.

 References upon request.